 The series kicks off with a fashion film, created in collaboration with The British Fashion Council, that shows off and documents the work of key London designers, from Christopher Kane and Simone Rocha to Lo and Kirchhoff, alongside archive pieces from designers such as Luella Bartley and Louise Gray.
 The film was funded by the BFC Fashion Film initiative, which is sponsored by River Island.
 The piece plays with ideas of gaze, autonomy and voyeurism and, in a pioneering venture, was made by two directors - Nick Knight and Rei Nadal - working independently but together at the same time.
 Nadal shot model Ali Michael while Knight captured her at work.
 The footage from both cameras is presented in the film, so the two visions are united.
 Both Nadal and Michael were styled by Ellie Grace Cumming.
 The film shoot was streamed live on 1 and 2 September 2014.

 Additionally, essays and interviews explore the topic further.
 Fashion writers, academics and feminist thinkers unpick the many facets of this style, each offering a unique and personal opinion.
 They question why a grown woman would want to look like a child, while exploring the look's aesthetic roots.
+Amongst others, Chris Hobbs tackles fashion's obsession with the language of the internet, while Bertie Brandes offers an update on the 'Girly' trend post-S/S 15, a season that fetishised feminism and femininity.
 Finally, to unite theory with testimony, and to aknowledge the fact that the style is worn and championed by real women on the street everyday, individuals who embrace and live this aesthetic - from stylists Louby Mcloughlin and Lola Chatterton to designer Ryan Lo - are interviewed.